stimulsoft/Samples-Dashboards.WEB-for-Blazor-WebAssembly/README.md

 In order to start simply open the Visual Studio solution file in the IDE Visual Studio and run the required project as Startup Project.
 The required libraries will be automatically downloaded from NuGet repository.

 # About Stimulsoft Dashboards.BLAZOR
-Stimulsoft Dashboards.BLAZOR is a cross-platform reporting tool created for integration in applications, which works using the Blazor framework. ur components support all the main capabilities of Blazor.
+Stimulsoft Dashboards.BLAZOR is a cross-platform data analytics tool created for integration in applications, which works using the Blazor framework. ur components support all the main capabilities of Blazor.
 They can work both on the server-side and the client-side with the use of WebAssembly technology.
 The tool supports various types of data, printing, and exporting ready dashboards.
 All you need to make the product work is a modern Web browser!

 You can try the [Live Demo](http://demo.stimulsoft.com/#Net)